olivia-creates/startups/startup_ideas/CSweet.md

 Hire them by the hour, day, or project — no equity, no long contracts.

+**Partnered Thought‑Leader Model (MasterClass‑style supply)**
+We co‑build branded agents with recognized executives and institutions who already have brand, credibility, and followings.
+Like MasterClass used name recognition to lift ad performance and conversion, CSweet leverages executive and institutional brands to drive trust and distribution.
+Example: many companies would love to hire Imran Sayeed (MIT) but can’t afford his fees or add him to their board — they can “rent his brain” through his agent; the MIT association amplifies distribution and conversion.

+**Supply Strategy (Priority Targets)**
+* Seasoned executives with strong operator cred (e.g., ex‑FAANG VPs, Fortune 500 division heads)
+* Institution‑anchored thought leaders (MIT, Stanford, Wharton, INSEAD, Oxford)
+* Functional icons by domain (product, growth, finance, ops, brand)
+* Diversity of perspectives (industry, geography, background) for breadth and inclusivity

 **Imagine:**
 * Jeff Bezos-level operations strategy for your logistics in a single afternoon
 * Sheryl Sandberg-caliber scaling playbook tailored to your org in hours